(Shaman shapeshifting to a Jaguar)

 We’ve considered shapeshifting into animals and humans.
 What about plants and other lifeforms — insects, fungi, bacteria, viruses?
 What about so-called inanimate objects — “earthforms”?
 It’s possible to shapeshift into anything.
 Remember, as all shamans know, everything is alive and has a spirit.

 You might find it strange to connect with a machine that has different parts.
 Does it have a separate spirit in each part?
 Probably, but it’s also probably capable of developing an overall spirit, just as each of our human organs has its own spirit and also participates in the spirit of our whole body.
 “Inanimate objects” often seem to be asleep, but are susceptible to awakening through contact with our focused intention.
 When we pay attention to them, they respond.
+They become aware of being a part of a larger “system” made up of them and us.

 This is experimental.
 You may be surprised at what you learn.